-On this day in 1936, Shirley Temple receives a new contract from 20th Century Fox that will pay the seven-year-old star $50,000 per film.
+On February 27, 1936, Shirley Temple receives a new contract from 20th Century Fox that will pay the seven-year-old star $50,000 per film.

 Knowing they had a cash cow on their hands, 20th Century Fox refined the terms of Temple’s contract in 1936, paying her the unprecedented sum of $50,000 per picture.
 They also famously altered the year on her birth certificate, making it appear that she was a year younger in order to prolong her adorable child-star status.
 By 1938, Temple was the No. 1 box-office draw in America.
 The public loved her, and she routinely upstaged her adult counterparts on the big screen.
 Over the course of the 1930s, the box-office success of her more than 40 films, including Poor Little Rich Girl, Wee Willie Winkie, Heidi and Rebecca of Sunnybrook Farm, went a long way towards helping Fox weather the Depression.

 Temple’s career began to peter out in her teenage years, however, and her later films met with less and less success with audiences.
 In 1950, she retired from movies, though she narrated the television series Shirley Temple’s Storybook from 1957 to 1959.
 Also in 1950, she married naval officer Charles Black, changing her name to Shirley Temple Black.
 (She had been previously married to Jack Agar; they wed when she was 17 and divorced after having one child, Linda.)
 With Black, she had two more children, Charles Jr. and Lori.